edgio-docs/edgio-docs/src/guides/v7/security/getting_started.md

     {{ SECURITY_NAV }} **Access Rules**.
 2. Click **+ New Access Ruleset**.
 3. In the **Name** option, type *My Access Rule*.
-4. From the **Add an Access Control** option, select **IP**.
+4. From the **Add an Access Control** option, select *IP*.
 5. Click **Add Blacklist**.
-6. Add an IP address from which suspicious traffic originates by typing it and then pressing `ENTER`.
+6. From within this blacklist section, add an IP address from which suspicious traffic originates by typing it and then pressing `ENTER`.
 Repeat this step as needed.

     ![](/images/v7/security/getting_started_access_rules.png?width=600)